 Notice Jesus said they could not cast the demon out because of the littleness of their faith and “this kind does not go out except by prayer and fasting.”
 Clearly there are times when fasting stimulates greater faith that may be needed for more intense spiritual conflict.

-I remember hearing Lester Sumrall telling the story of a person in prison in Manila, Philippines who was tormented by evil spirits.
+I remember hearing Lester Sumrall telling the story of a person in Bilibid Prison in the Philippines who was tormented by evil spirits.
 Many people tried to help this person to no avail.
 He went to assess the situation, but before attempting to do anything he first left and spent time in fasting and prayer.
 When he returned, he cast the demons out and the person was completely set free.
-Many men of God like R. A. Torrey, Charles Finney and D. L. Moody testified to having been fitted with power after long seasons of fasting.
+Many men of God like R. A. Torrey, Charles Finney, and D. L. Moody testified to having been fitted with power after long seasons of fasting.

-Sadly, few today desire God’s power enough to pay the price of fasting.
+Sadly, few today desire God’s power enough to pay the price of fasting and prayer.
 Jesus Himself was endued with power after He had fasted for an extended period.

 Luke 4:13-15 – “Jesus returned in the power of the Spirit.”